 What Is Gap Health Insurance?

-Also known as medical gap insurance or gap medical insurance, gap health insurance will pay for your out-of-pocket costs attributed to deductibles, copays, and coinsurance.
-It does not pay your health insurance premiums.
+Also known as medical gap insurance, hospital indemnity insurance, gap medical insurance, or simply gap insurance, gap health insurance pays for your out-of-pocket costs attributed to deductibles, copays, and coinsurance.

 Yes, you can look at it that way.
 And, that is how we look at it.
-However, gap health insurance comes at a fraction of the cost compared to paying these out-of-pocket costs outright or for a more robust health insurance plan.
+However, gap insurance comes at a fraction of the cost compared to paying these out-of-pocket costs outright or for a more robust health insurance plan.
 I share a personal story below and example below.
 We will discuss costs later, too.

 It is important to note that gap health insurance is not major medical or complies with the Affordable Care Act.
-Gap health insurance is a supplemental policy.
+Gap insurance is a supplemental policy.

-How Does Gap Health Insurance Works And Costs?
+How Does Gap Health Insurance Work?

 The first option gives you a pot of money, say $5,000, annually.
 You would then draw on this money to pay for any deductibles, copays, and coinsurance.